 If you need to budget carefully, a fixed-rate deal may be the better option as it brings peace of mind that your repayments will stay the same for the agreed period.

 Crucially, there's no need to feel any loyalty or obligation to the lender that issued your agreement in principle.
-You are free to scour the whole market both now and again when you come eventually come to remortgage.
+You are free to scour the whole market both now and again when you eventually come to remortgage.